Decrease Stress and Bond with Your Dog Through Training

 • Watch for any signs of stress or that your dog is overwhelmed and needs to go slower or have less time per session.
 Signs of stress can be panting with the corners of their lips tight and pulled back (they almost look like they have a grimace), lip licking (especially a lick that goes over their nose), looking at you and looking away, or walking away during the session.

-• If your dog is confused, break the skill down into smaller pieces to help her succeed.
+• If your dog is confused, break the skill into smaller pieces to help her succeed.

 Luring